Reentrant Localization Transitions in a Topological Anderson Insulator: A Study of a Generalized Su-Schrieffer-Heeger Quasicrystal: Topological phase transition

 Figure \ref{Fig2}(a) shows the topological phase diagram on the $v$-$\Delta$ plane obtained by numerically computing $\overline{W}$.
-As shown in Figure \ref{Fig2}(a), one can divide the topological phase diagram into three regions{\it, i.e.}, $v>1$, $0.6<v<1$, and $v<0.6$.
-For the $v>1$ region, the clean case presents topologically trivial features.
-When the modulation amplitude goes beyond a finite value, the system enters into the TAI phase, which is robust against the modulation.
-As shown in Fig.~\ref{Fig2}(b) with $v=2$, when $\Delta>1.6$, the disorder-averaged zero modes are induced by the moderate modulations, accompanied by the jump of $\overline{W}$ from 0 to 1.
-Moreover, the quasi-periodic modulation would not destroy the TAI phase.
-For $v \in (0.6,1)$, the system undergoes topological transitions among nontrivial-trivial-nontrivial regions as $\Delta$ increases.
+As shown in Fig. \ref{Fig2}(a), one can divide the topological phase diagram into three regions{\it, i.e.}, $v<0.6$, $0.6<v<1$, and $v>1$. {When $v<0.6$, the SSH model is topologically nontrivial, and this feature is robust against the quasi-periodic modulations.
+It implies that in this regime, an arbitrary quasi-periodic modulation amplitude $\Delta$ will not break the nontrivial topology of the system.
+For the case $v=0.2$, with the increase of $\Delta$, $\overline{W}$ keeps unit, and the values of $\overline{E}_L$ and $\overline{E}_{L+1}$ remain zero, as shown in Fig. \ref{Fig2}(b).
+Here, $\overline{E}_{n}=1/N_c\sum_{c=1}^{N_c} E_n^c$ with $E_n^c$ being the $n$-th eigenenergy for a given modulation configuration.} For $v \in (0.6,1)$, the system undergoes topological transitions among nontrivial-trivial-nontrivial regions as $\Delta$ increases.
 A clear picture can be obtained by the average winding number and the two disorder-averaged zero modes as a function of $\Delta$ for $v=0.8$, as shown in Fig. \ref{Fig2}(c).
 For small $\Delta$, $\overline{W}=1$ and $\overline{E}_L=\overline{E}_{L+1}=0$, which is topologically nontrivial.
 For $\Delta \in (0.45,0.65)$, the average winding number $\overline{W}$ jumps to $0$ and the values of the corresponding $\overline{E}_L$ and $\overline{E}_{L+1}$ break into nonzero pairs.
 It indicates that the modulation destroys the nontrivial topology.
-A modulation-induced topology emerge again in the $\Delta>0.65$ region, which known as RTAI.
-Here, $\overline{E}_{n}=1/N_c\sum_{c=1}^{N_c} E_n^c$ with $E_n^c$ being the $n$-th eigenenergy for a given modulation configuration.
-The TAI and RTAI phases induced by the quasi-periodic modulations in the SSH model are robust against the disorder in our system.
-When $v<0.6$, the SSH model is topologically nontrivial, and this feature is robust against the quasi-periodic modulations.
-It implies that in this regime, an arbitrary quasi-periodic modulation amplitude $\Delta$ will not break the nontrivial topology of the system.
-For the case $v=0.2$, with the increase of $\Delta$, $\overline{W}$ keeps unit, and the two disorder-averaged zero modes $\overline{E}_L$ and $\overline{E}_{L+1}$ are kept to zero, as shown in Fig. \ref{Fig2}(b).
+A modulation-induced topology emerge again in the $\Delta>0.65$ region, which is named as RTAI. {A detailed explanation for this process can be seen by the bulk gap $\Delta_g=\overline{E}_{L+1}-\overline{E}_{L}$ under period boundary conditions (PBCs), as shown in Fig.~\ref{Fig2}(e) with $v=0.8$.
+Initially, the system is in a topologically nontrivial phase characterized by a bulk gap.
+This topological gap is robust against weak disorder.
+However, as the disorder strength increases, a sufficiently strong disorder disrupts the topological order, leading to the closing of the bulk gap at a critical disorder strength of $0.45$.
+Within the interval $\Delta\in(0.45,0.65)$, the system transitions to a topologically trivial phase with a corresponding trivial bulk gap.} For the region where $v>1$, the clean system exhibits topologically trivial characteristics.
+However, when the modulation amplitude surpasses a critical value, the system transitions into the TAI phase, which remains robust against the effects of the modulation.
+As illustrated in Fig. \ref{Fig2}(d) for the case with $v=2$ for $\Delta>1.6$, moderate modulations induce the emergence of disorder-averaged zero modes, coinciding with a sudden jump of the winding number $\overline{W}$ from $0$ to $1$.
+From Figs.~\ref{Fig2}(f) shown $\Delta_g$ as a function of $\Delta$ with $v=2$ under PBCs, it is evident that the energy spectrum undergoes a gapped-to-gapped transition at $\Delta \approx 1.6$, with the topological phase transition occurring at the point where the gap closes.
+Both TAI and RTAI phases induced by the quasi-periodic modulations are robust against the disorder in our system.